 The motorized VR shoes from Google are essentially roller skates that allow the user to walk normally.

-With Google’s VR shoes, you’ll feel as though you’re walking in a virtual world indefinitely, while the motors and wheels work to counteract your natural locomotion and keep you secure inside a VR safe zone.
+As you walk in Google VR shoes, you’ll feel as if you’re walking in a virtual world indefinitely, while the motors and wheels counteract your natural locomotion and keep you safe.

 Google plans to use the shoes to monitor the user’s feet.
-As a result, if the user gets too close to the VR area’s virtual walls, the tracking device will detect it and wheel the user back to a safe location.
+As a result, if the user gets too close to the virtual walls of the VR area, the tracking device detects it and wheels them back to safety.

-For the time being, the Motorised Shoes are just a patent because they are always trying to figure out how to do it without the consumer falling over.
+At the moment, Motorised Shoes are just a patent since they are trying to figure out how to do it without the consumer falling over.

-Another issue with these shoes is that certain people would find walking outside in the real world while just seeing the virtual world weird.
+There is also the issue that some people might find it strange to walk outside in the real world while looking at a virtual one.
 It can sound a little creepy at first, but we’ll all get used to it eventually.

 - Related: Top 7 Best VR Racing Simulator Cockpits